oracle/node-oracledb/doc/api.md

 containing `cwallet.sso`.
 For Oracle Autonomous Database use of wallets, see [Connecting to Oracle Autonomous Database](#connectionadb).

+Note the [Easy Connect Plus](#easyconnect) syntax can set many common configuration options without needing `tnsnames.ora` or `sqlnet.ora` files.

-See [Connections and High Availability](#connectionha) for discussion on Oracle Net configuration.
+The section [Connections and High Availability](#connectionha) has some discussion about Oracle Net configuration.

 #### <a name="oraaccess"></a> 14.1.3.
 Optional Oracle Client Configuration